top of page

 Longwy stamp with coat of arms.

 An elegant ivory-handled wax seal stamp engraved with a heraldic cross of St. Andrew.
 Typically depicted as a saltire, this diagonal cross is often associated with St. Andrew and symbolizes bravery.
-The stamp may have belonged to the d'Anteville family, from Normandy.
+Although I could not identify the its owner, this seal stamp may have belonged to the Hauteville (also spelled as d'Auteville) family, from Normandy.

 Saltire on seal stamp in ivory, of a Duke of a Marquis.